The cat’s been out of the bag for a while now – content is as essential to a website as coffee is to a morning.

 Remember that what you’re passionate about isn’t always what your audience wants to read.
 Don’t write content just because you find it interesting—instead, put yourself in your readers’ shoes.

-If you’re struggling to find out what your audience wants to read, there are a number of free online tools for generating smart content ideas.
+If you’re struggling to find out what your audience wants to read, check out Yellow’s free eBook: How to create standout online content for your business for lots of good tips and ideas.
 Eventually, you’ll be able to analyse your own content to see what sticks and what doesn’t, refining your content strategy as you go.

 4. There isn’t enough of it.